-Corner cabinet storage solutions are one of the most common issues designers face in a proper kitchen design.
-Most kitchen floorplans will remove around a L or U-Shaped kitchen that requires some kind of corner cabinet solution.
+Corner cabinet storage solutions are one of the most common issues designers face in proper kitchen design.
+Most kitchen floorplans will remove around an L or U-Shaped kitchen that requires some corner cabinet solution.
 These layouts, consisting of two walls of cabinet’s perpendicular to each other and meeting in a corner is an excellent solution for smaller spaces and can increase efficiency and overall functional layout by eliminating those few extra steps.
 However, this layout always leads to the question of how to best utilize the corner cabinet storage space.
-The simplest solution would be adjustable shelving, but this solution creates a lot hard to reach corners inside the corner cabinet and often ends up being cluttered with all manner of seldom used items.
-Luckily this problem has multiple hardware solutions available already, see below for a guide to all the top options available today.
+The simplest solution would be adjustable shelving, but this solution creates a lot hard to reach corners inside the corner cabinet and often ends up being cluttered with all manner of seldom-used items.
+Luckily this problem has multiple hardware solutions available already; see below for a guide to all the top options available today.

 Pros: Lazy susans are a customer favorite due to how relatively inexpensive they are and how easy they are to install and can be customized to fit various sized cabinets and applications.

-Cons: While a lazy susan can efficiently solve how to utilize your corner cabinet space, they can create quite a bit of wasted space in the corners of a cabinet all while having very limited accessibility as items can be accessed through a smaller area.
-Also, because items placed on a lazy susan shelf can fall off, it often creates a problem where items can fall down into the corner and become hard to reach for homeowners.
+Cons: While a lazy susan can efficiently solve how to utilize your corner cabinet space, they can create quite a bit of wasted space in the corners of a cabinet.
+Also, because items placed on a lazy susan shelf can fall off, it often creates a problem where items can fall into the corner and become hard to reach for homeowners.

-Floating lazy susans are identical in concept to a common lazy susan except for the fact that they do not require a central support.
-They are fastened to the cabinet sides via an extremely sturdy metal support bar.
-Viewed from a standing position these kidney shaped shelves appear as though they are floating inside your cabinet.
+Floating lazy susans are identical in concept to a common lazy susan except for the fact that they do not require central support.
+The floating susans are fastened to the cabinet sides via an extremely sturdy metal support bar.
+When viewed from a standing position, these kidney-shaped shelves appear as though they are floating inside your cabinet.

 Pros: Floating lazy susans offer increased storage space due to the absent vertical support post.
 Due to the support beam fastened to both cabinet walls, they provide a very smooth spinning motion and configured to any height and spacing of your choosing.